duggabe/gr-webserver/README.md

 * Whatever you type on the Input will be echoed in all caps.
 * There is also an example flowgraph which will display input messages on the console and send out a "Testing" message every 10 seconds.

+* While gr-webserver is running, you can open another tab in your browser to ```http://localhost:50250/trace``` to see some additional information.